 A restaurant, daily grill near LAX airport was given notice by a city attorney as to the details of a change in living wage in 2010.
 The restaurant failed to follow up on this information and continued to pay the workers the old wage.

-These workers then proceeded to file a class action lawsuit asking for not only backdated wages but also waiting time penalties for those employees who had resigned since that date under Labor Code section 203 for employees who had resigned or been discharged since July 2010.
+These workers then proceeded to file a class action lawsuit asking for not only backdated wages but also waiting for time penalties for those employees who had resigned since that date under Labor Code section 203 for employees who had resigned or been discharged since July 2010.

 The employer was willing to reimburse payments of wages, but argued against the notion that waiting time penalties were due because they claimed that they were unaware of the changes to the living wage having being made.